Working in Market - New Zealand

 Distribution

-- The travel trade and distribution system in New Zealand is small compared to other international markets however still accounts for large numbers of travellers to Australia due to NZ’s strong ties and close proximity.
+- The travel trade and distribution system in New Zealand is small compared to other international markets however still accounts for 25-30% of all travellers to Australia.
+In 2024, approximately 343,000 passenger arrivals were booked via the trade.

 - The total trip spend on leisure travel to Australia by Kiwis was AUD$2.4 billion in 2023, growing by 96% compared to 2022, while the average trip spend was AUD$1,652, growing by 8% compared to 2022 (Source: IVS 2023).